Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-We know gangs are using edibles as a ‘hook’ to coerce pre-teenage children into the County lines model.
-County lines is the name given to drug dealing where organised criminal groups (OCGs) use phone lines to move and supply drugs, usually from cities into smaller towns and rural areas.
+County Lines refers to drug dealing where organised criminal groups (OCGs) use mobile phone lines to move and sell drugs - usually from cities into smaller towns and rural areas.

 By working together we can help protect the children and young people in our communities.
 If you see something that doesn't feel right, or spot suspicious behaviour, please report it to us.